magnus1984/uphone-deployment/README.md

 3. AWS DynamoDB for the data layer (highly-available).

 Every layer is deployed on multiple AZ, as part of AWS managed services.
-The solution supports serving the static assets over https with AWS CloudFront.
-The solution also conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL like DynamoDB.
+The solution conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL like DynamoDB.

 ## Deployment